Plywood vs OSB For Flooring: Which Is The Best Choice?

 Both materials have their place in modern construction, and understanding your specific needs will help you make the right choice for your flooring project.

-Which is Cheaper, Plywood vs OSB For Flooring?
+Which Is Cheaper, Plywood vs OSB For Flooring?

 OSB is generally cheaper than plywood, making it a more budget-friendly option for large flooring projects.